jasonwebb/morphogenesis-resources/README.md

 ---

-### Shader
+### Shaders
-Shaders are programs that are evaluated on the GPU when processing a certain unit of rendering, usually vertices or pixels/fragments; they allow rendering programmers to manipulate their rendering output in any way they see fit.
+Shaders are programs that are run on the GPU when processing a certain unit of rendering, usually vertices or pixels/fragments; they allow rendering programmers to manipulate their rendering output in any way they see fit.

-While shaders, as the name implies, were originally conceived to allow different kinds of lighting/shading calculations, today they're used for a variety of things from lighting calculation through stylized rendering to 2D compositing or post-processing.
+While shaders, as the name implies, were originally conceived to allow different kinds of lighting/shading calculations, today they're used for a variety of things from lighting calculation through stylized rendering to 2D compositing or post-processing, and even complex geometry manipulations and particle effects.

 _Types of shaders:_
 * Vertex